-We may not maintain qualification for OTC Bulletin Board or OTCQB inclusion, and therefore you may be unable to sell your shares.
+We may not maintain qualification for OTCQB inclusion, and therefore you may be unable to sell your shares.

-Our common stock is eligible for quotation on the OTCBB and OTCQB.
+Our common stock is eligible for quotation on the OTCQB.
 However, trading of our common stock could be suspended.
-If for any reason our common stock does not become eligible or maintain eligibility for quotation on the OTCBB or OTCQB or a public trading market does not develop, purchasers of shares of our common stock may have difficulty selling their shares should they desire to do so.
-If we are unable to satisfy the requirements for quotation on the OTCBB and OTCQB, any quotation in our common stock could be conducted in the "pink sheets" market.
+If for any reason our common stock does not become eligible or maintain eligibility for quotation on the OTCQB or a public trading market does not develop, purchasers of shares of our common stock may have difficulty selling their shares should they desire to do so.
+If we are unable to satisfy the requirements for quotation on the OTCQB, any quotation in our common stock could be conducted in the "pink sheets" market.
 As a result, a purchaser of our common stock may find it more difficult to dispose of, or to obtain accurate quotations as to the price of their shares.
 This would materially and adversely affect the liquidity of our securities.